 You can further aid navigation by including calls to action and links throughout your site to guide visitors to relevant pages.
 A clear and intuitive navigation system is essential for creating a positive user experience and keeping visitors engaged.
 Some basic expectations that users now tend to have of a website:

-Prioritize important pages such as home page, sales, or best-sellers depending on your business
+- Prioritize important pages such as the home page, sales, or best-sellers depending on your business

-Know who your target audience and use language that speaks to them
+- Know who your target audience is and use language that speaks to them

 3. Target audience

 At the core of any business, with a digital identity, is a clear understanding of whom you’re talking to, i.e. who’s your customer.
 Without this understanding, designing a website becomes a bit like trying to cook something without knowing what you’re trying to cook.
-At the heart of this is knowing what motivates them, what turns them off, and what makes them convert in order to create a website that meets their needs and expectations.
-Knowing your target audience also has implications on your user interface, and user experience.
+At the heart of this is knowing what motivates them, what turns them off, and what makes them convert to create a website that meets their needs and expectations.
+Knowing your target audience also has implications for your user interface and user experience.
 Some of the aspects to consider once you learn about your customer

-Demographics– what age are they as colours, buttons and expectations of functionality vary with each group
+- Demographics– what age are they as colors, buttons, and expectations of functionality vary with each group

 4. Mobile friendly

-A mobile friendly website is a given for most businesses around the world.
+A mobile-friendly website is a given for most businesses around the world.
 But, is it designed based on the internet speeds of your users?
 For example, if you’re targeting rural parts of India, wifi isn’t found easily.
-On the other hand, most people expect sites to load within 3ms and anything more leads to upto 95% bounce rate.
-With over 95% traffic coming from mobile devices your design choices play a huge role in the speed, and page load style.
+On the other hand, most people expect sites to load within 3ms and anything more leads to up to 95% bounce rate.
+With over 95% of traffic coming from mobile devices, your design choices play a huge role in the speed, and page load style.
 While it’s tempting to adapt any design found on free website development sites, it’s not an ad hoc decision you can risk making.
 Especially if you have a transactional website, this can severely affect conversions.
 Google even rewards sites for being mobile-friendly with SEO points.
 Check for your own site’s tech responsiveness using the following checklist: